samiul272/samiul272.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
+announcements:
+  enabled: true # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 5 # leave blank to include all the news in the `_news` folder
+---
 ---

 Hi there!
 I am an incoming PhD. student at Ohio State University.
 I work on improving privacy and fairness in deep learning.
 I used to work at Samsung Research and Development Institute in Bangladesh as a Software Engineer till 2021.
 I graduated from Bangladesh University of Engineering and Technology in 2017.